 20 Mar 2021: George Galloway says he will hold his nose and vote Tory to oppose the SNP, putting country ahead of politics.
 The SCP attitude is similar because of the existential threat to Scotland’s place in the UK by the SEUP (aka SNP).

-1 Apr 2021: former feminist learns about her prejudices by listening and debating.
+1 Apr 2021: a former feminist learns about her prejudices by listening and debating, talking to one’s opponents.

 5 Apr 2021: Buster Benson on Why are We Yelling?
 The Art of Productive Disagreement shows that others see the need to improve debate.